-Objective: Set up and operate a monitoring and evaluation system complemented by a supervision framework to enable the EIT Governing Board to monitor and steer EIT and KIC activities in line with the EIT Regulation, allowing EIT KICs to meet and overdeliver on the EIT KPI targets in the SIA and their Strategic Agenda
+Objective: Operate a monitoring and evaluation system complemented by a supervision framework to enable the EIT Governing Board to monitor and steer EIT and KIC activities in line with the EIT Regulation, allowing EIT KICs to meet and overdeliver on the EIT KPI targets in the SIA and their Strategic Agenda

-1. Dashboard capturing key management information for decision-making purposes is in place and regularly updated.

-2. Monitoring plan in place and monitoring reports submitted to EIT management on a timely basis.

-3. Timely implementation of intervention measures according to the EIT GB Supervision Framework.

-4. Timely completion of reviews and comprehensive assessments pursuant to the EIT legal basis and the adopted methodology.
+- 1) Updated Dashboard capturing key management information for decision-making purposes is in place and regularly updated; - 2) Monitoring plan in place and monitoring reports submitted to EIT management on a timely basis; - 3) Timely implementation of intervention measures according to the EIT GB Supervision Framework; - 4) Timely completion of reviews and comprehensive assessments pursuant to the EIT legal basis and the adopted methodology.

-In 2024, the EIT will consolidate its operational model, which shifts the EIT's control strategy towards the KICs' internal processes in line with the new KIC operational model and HE framework (e.g., enabling the implementation of a KIC supervision framework).
-The EIT Monitoring and Evaluation Strategy adopted in 2022 will guide the development of the 2024-25 Monitoring Plan(s), including core activities such as:
+In 2025, the EIT will implement its operational model which shifts the EIT's control strategy towards the KICs' internal processes in line with the new KIC operational model and HE framework (e.g., enabling the implementation of a KIC supervision framework).
+The EIT Monitoring and Evaluation Strategy adopted in 2022 will guide the development of the 202527 Monitoring Plan(s), including core activities such as: